What is OBD II?

 California has specific regulations defining minimum

-performance levels for catalysts on all cars including OBD II-equipped
+performance levels for catalysts on all cars, including those that are

 your specific vehicle are legal.
 Additionally, aftermarket

-catalysts which have been approved by ARB are legal for use on cars in
+catalysts that have been approved by ARB are legal for use on cars in

 California.
 If you are purchasing a new catalyst for your OBD